Pine-ber-EE/ctf/pages/about.md

 I compete in ctfs in **[tjcsc](https://ctftime.org/team/53812)**

-Also I kinda just copy-pasted snowbird91's site, so check out his site [snowbird91.github.io/ctf](https://snowbird91.github.io/ctf/)!
+Also I kinda just copy-pasted snowbird91's site, so check out his site [snowbird91.github.io/ctf](https://snowbird91.github.io/ctf/)!!

-### Focus areas
+### Categories I main
-- Cryptography, OSINT
+- Forensics, OSINT
-- I also can do a bit of forensics
+- I have a pretty deep knowledge of ciphers, so I can do some types of crypto
+- I love to do misc challs!

 ### What I'm up to
+- Memorizing even more ciphers
-- Learning how to write writeups
+- Learning how to do OSINT fast
-- Trying to improve my crypto knowledge and OSINT skills
+- Exploring diffeent file types!

 ### CTFs